kamilazdybal/PCAfold/docs/user/getting-started.rst

 Data sampling
 ^^^^^^^^^^^^^

-Data sampling can be achieved using ``preprocess`` module only.
+Data sampling can be achieved using ``preprocess`` module.
 Possible use-case for sampling data sets could be to split data sets into train and test samples for other Machine Learning algorithms, as well as sample unbalanced data sets.